Presley Twining France was born on June 29, 1873 in Deshler, Henry County, OH, the son of John C. and Rhoda (Van Horn) France.

-They are seen here with their two sons, James Presley Steiner (left) and Earl Thomas Steiner.
+Their two sons were James Presley Steiner and Earl Thomas Steiner.

-Benjamin married again, to Minnie Ellen High of Piqua, in 1945.
+Benjamin married again in 1945 to Minnie Ellen High ( ? - ? ) of Piqua.
 She brought three children from a previous marriage -- Virginia Denman, Orville High and Ernest High.

 He spent his final years in their home at 1046 Bellefontaine Avenue in Piqua.
 He died at home, at the age of 68, on or about May 15, 1952.
 Following a funeral in the Piqua Evangelical United Brethren Church, he was laid to eternal rest in the Forest Grove Cemetery in Continental.
 In his obituary, the Lima News noted that he was a cousin of "Dr. David L. Steiner."